haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

-* Apply the date formats in report
+* Apply the date formats in report and tooltip
+* Support localization for languages easier
 * Other improvements

 **Bug Fixes**